(Polish stuffed dumplings)

 - Heat the butter in a sauté pan over medium flame, add the onions and sauté until cooked through and translucent.

 - Add the potatoes, sautéed onions, sour cream, salt and pepper and mash until smooth.
 Adjust seasoning.

 - Roll the dough out to around 1/8-inch thick on a floured work surface.
 Cut into 3 or 4-inch rounds using a large glass or biscuit cutter.

 - Place 1 or 2 tablespoons of stuffing into the center of a dough round.
 Wet the edges with a little water and fold in half.
 Seal well your fingers or with the tines of a fork.
 Repeat with the remaining dough rounds, placing the finished pierogi on a baking sheet.

 - Bring a large pot of salted water to a boil and add the pierogi.
 Cook for 5 to 7 minutes, or until they float.
 Drain and serve topped with sour cream or onions sautéed in butter, or as a side dish to soups, stews or braised meats.
 Alternatively, boiled pierogi can be sautéed in hot butter to give them a golden crust before serving.

 - Quick Pierogi Dough: The dough can be easily made in a food processor.
 Just place all dough ingredients into the food processor and process until it all comes together.
 Knead briefly, rest the dough and proceed with the recipe.

-- Other Fillings: Dry cottage cheese drained and beaten with an egg; minced, sautéed mushrooms; shredded, braised cabbage; sautéed apples; pureed prunes.
+- Other Fillings: Dry cottage cheese drained and beaten with an egg; minced, sautéed mushrooms; shredded, braised cabbage or sauerkraut; sautéed apples; pureed prunes.